fjelltopp/meerkat_docs/_build/html/_sources/src/frontend/homepage.txt

 =============
-Home Page
+The Home Page Component
 =============

-The Home Page is essentially a Jinja2 template that includes a significant amount of Javascript.
+The Home Page is a Jinja2 template with a significant amount of Javascript.
 Only a small amount of core python code is used to render the Jinja2 template using variables from the configuration file.
 Much of the javascript is included in the Jinja2 template, rather than served as a static asset, as it depends upon the config variables specified in the configuration file and sent from the server.

 The Configuration File
 ----------------------